 Jomolhari Base Camp Trek

 The Jomolhari Base Camp Trek, also known as the Chomolhari Trek, is a trek from Paro to the Jomolhari and covers a distance of approximately 70 kilometers.
-The trek typically takes 6-7 days to complete.
+It takes 6-7 days to do the trek.
 The trek starts from the historic Drugyal Dzong and follows the Pachhu (Paro River) valley to Jomolhari Base Camp, also known as Jangothang Base Camp.
-The base camp is at an altitude of 4,115 meters and offers trekkers a stunning view of Mount Jomolhari.
+The base camp is at an altitude of 4,115 meters and offers trekkers a stunning view of Mount Chomolhari.
 The trek involves crossing two mountain passes, Nyile La and Yeli La, and passing through remote locations and yak herder settlements.
 The trek is graded as medium to hard in difficulty and requires a fairly high level of physical fitness.

 Sacred Relics to See at Jomolhari Ney